jncraton/ice/README.md

 We use Playwright and PyTest to run unit tests.

 1. (Optional) Create a new Python Virtual Environment (venv or conda works)
-2. Install dependancies from `requirements.txt`
+2. Install dependencies from `requirements.txt`
 3. Open your command line in your project directory and run the following command `playwright install`
 4. Run `pytest`